 Filing Life Insurance Claims and Prompt Payments

-In fact, the life insurance death benefit will usually grow with interest until the claim is filed or the life insurance company can find the beneficiary.
+The life insurance death benefit will usually grow with interest until the claim is filed or the life insurance company can find the beneficiary.

 Insurers remain obligated to pay any valid life insurance claim death benefit.
 State laws also mandate prompt payment of life insurance money.